Continuous Coordinates ¶

 HoloViews is designed to work with scientific and engineering data, which is often in the form of discrete samples from an underlying continuous system.
 Imaging data is one clear example: measurements taken at a regular interval over a grid covering a two-dimensional area.
 Although the measurements are discrete, they approximate a continuous distribution, and HoloViews provides extensive support for working naturally with data of this type.

-In this tutorial we will show the support provided by HoloViews for working with two-dimensional regularly sampled grid data like images, and then in subsequent sections discuss how HoloViews supports one-dimensional, higher-dimensional, and irregularly sampled data with continuous coordinates.
+In this user guide we will show the support provided by HoloViews for working with two-dimensional regularly sampled grid data like images, and then in subsequent sections discuss how HoloViews supports one-dimensional, higher-dimensional, and irregularly sampled data with continuous coordinates.

 First, let's consider: